eversoneliasg/100-days-of-python/README.md

 Day 06 - Escaping the Reeborg's Maze Project: https://reeborg.ca/reeborg.html

-Day 07 - Hangman project
+Day 07 - Hangman Project: Challenge your vocabulary with this game.

+Day 08 - Ceaser Cipher Project: A software to encrypt and decrypt messages according to the Ceaser Cipher.